hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 fixes the velocity for a prespecified mass flow rate.

-d) **Bulk velocity, V** — Usually based on a prespecified daily mass flow rate.
+d) **Bulk velocity, v** — Usually based on a prespecified daily mass flow rate.
-Note that both V and D are interdependent for a constant mass flow rate.
+Note that both v and D are interdependent for a constant mass flow rate.